Sponsored · Compounded GLP-1 not FDA-approved as finished drug · Prices confirmed at intake

 How this calculator works

-This tool uses published weight loss data from the largest GLP-1 clinical trials to model a personalized weight loss curve over 24 months.
+This tool uses published weight loss data from the largest GLP-1 clinical trials to model a personalised weight loss curve over 24 months.
 For semaglutide, projections are derived from the STEP 1 trial (n=1,306), which showed a mean weight loss of 15.3% at 68 weeks.
 For tirzepatide, we use the SURMOUNT-1 trial (n=2,539), which demonstrated 20.9% average weight loss at 72 weeks on the highest approved dose.

 Rather than a single endpoint, we map the loss curve across 24 months, reflecting the real-world pattern: faster loss in the titration phase (months 1–6), peak rate during maintenance (months 6–9), then a gradual plateau.